-Test the equipment before the presentation; get familiar with it before you start.
-PowerPoint and OHP's often seem as though they're out to get you, so make sure you have enough technical skills or backup so that you look like you're in charge.
+Test the equipment before the presentation.
+Get familiar with it before you start.
+PowerPoint can often seem as though it's out to get you, so make sure you have enough technical skills or backup so that you look like you're in charge.

 Dealing with presentation nerves